Saturday, July 26, 2025

 Third reason, after having four male Champs in the roster and Vi makes her debut as the fourth female Champ in 2XKO, it created an even gender composition on the roster created from having four male Champs and four female Champs to work with at the start of Closed Beta.

-If I recall the last time when they revealed the sixth character, I expected the sixth Champion to be female Champion to even the gender composition, but it was revealed to be a male champion, which was Braum.
+If I recall the last time when they revealed the sixth character, I expected the sixth Champion to be female Champion to even the gender composition after Illaoi became the fifth Champion, but it was revealed to be a male champion, which was Braum.
+But the good news about Braum being the fourth male Champion is that we get to experience an initial 2XKO Male Tag Team Match in Alpha Lab 1 and 2, so that's a good thing.
 When Jinx was revealed as the seventh Champ, I had a desire for the eighth Champ to be a female and it has been fulfilled as Vi made her way.
-To have a fourth female Champion in 2XKO when there are currently four male Champs is a wise decision.
-Which means it's likely that we can be able to experience an initial 2XKO Female Tag Team Match to feature Ahri, Illaoi, Jinx and Vi in Closed Beta and potentially at EVO.
-That will bank on the fact of girls and women needing the same level of attention as boys and men, especially inside the line of women's sports leagues.
+We have experienced an all-men match in Alpha Lab 1 and 2, so it's likely that we can experience an all-women match in Closed Beta and beyond, but no mirrors.

 Now, will the game stay at eight Champs?
 Absolutely not.
 League of Legends and VALORANT get new characters endlessly, so it's likely that 2XKO will get new Champs beyond Vi, hopefully during the game's pre-release stage of development.
 Just have faith in Riot as they are developing their game.
+Now, besides the changes made based on their feedback from Alpha Lab 2, the fact that the game is gonna support cross-region play at the start and Vi, we don't know what will Closed Beta and beyond have in store, so cosmetics, battle pass and offline game modes remain a mystery until September 9 is closer.

 As we're getting closer to 2XKO's launch in its Closed Beta phase, the game's ESRB rating has been updated to still be rated T, but for violence, mild blood, mild language and alcohol reference and it's gonna stay that way going forward as Closed Beta marks the start of releasing the game globally to everyone and it's considered the real deal.
 Previously, it was rated T for use of alcohol, blood, suggestive themes and violence, but it was actually incorrect.
 There aren't any suggestive themes, there is small blood stains and the tavern stage conveys an alcohol reference.
 And you'll hear bad words at a mild level due to making the voice acting any less repetitive, unlike in Arcane where there are swearing at an explicit level and puddles of blood.
 I may not make it to EVO to go to their booth and try the demo, but I can wait until September because there is one game to hold me off until then.